LiamMcKenzie/Fresh-Catch/README.md

 ### What is the mobile game’s concept and genre?
 The core gameplay was heavily inspired by the fishing minigame from Wii Play.
 This uses motion controls for its gameplay, so I wondered if the game would work on mobile using touch controls.

 There was also inspiration from endless mobile games such as fruit ninja.
-However I felt like endless gameplay wouldn't fit so I added a timer.
+These sorts of games utilise high scores and short gameplay to keep playeers coming back.
+However I felt like endless gameplay wouldn't work so I added a timer to keep the game short.

+This game is targeted towards casual gamers, I think designing simple but addicting games is very interesting.
+Casual games also tend to be more fun on mobile devices compared to hardcore games.

 ### What is the mobile game’s core gameplay loop?